 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Chisbury Chapel - 0.7 miles (Historic Church)

 Chisbury Camp - 0.8 miles (Prehistoric Site)

 Great Bedwyn, St Mary's Church - 1.3 miles (Historic Church)

 Littlecote Roman Villa - 2.9 miles (Roman Site)

 East Grafton, St Nicholas Church - 4.2 miles (Historic Church)

-Nearest Accommodation to Little Bedwyn, St Michael's Church:
+Nearest Holiday Cottages to Little Bedwyn, St Michael's Church: